minprog/programmeren-1/lectures/03 Algorithms/index.md

         12 Else
         13     Quit

+    *   Here, we're using a loop-like instruction to go back to a particular line.
 *   We could instead just repeat our entire algorithm on the half of the book we have left:

         1  Pick up phone book